jellyfin/jellyfin.org/docs/general/networking/traefik2.md

     provider = "rfc2136"
     delayBeforeCheck = 0
     # A DNS server used to check whether the DNS is set up correctly before
     # making the ACME request.
-Ideally a DNS server that isn't going to cache an old entry.
+Ideally, a DNS server that isn't going to cache an old entry.
     resolvers = ["8.8.8.8:53"]

 [retry]
 ```

 Due to a [quirk](https://github.com/containous/traefik/issues/5559) in Traefik, you cannot dynamically route to containers when network_mode=host.
 We have created a static route to the docker host (192.168.1.xx:8096) in `traefik-provider.toml`.
 The use of host networking (as in this doc) or macvlan are required to use DLNA or an HdHomeRun so it can utilize the multicast network. `traefik-provider.toml` defines the jellyfin-svc@file service which we are pointing the router to in the `docker-compose.yml` file.
-You can not set a URL in `docker-compose.yml` which is why we set up this service externally.
+You cannot set a URL in `docker-compose.yml` which is why we set up this service externally.
 Be sure to update the IP address below to the IP address of the host on the local network (in this case, 192.168.1.xx).

 ### traefik-provider.toml